neon88915-web/MintQ/README.md

 This is a Fork of the Quake Game engine But Aims to Boost FPS and make the engine run smoother

+everything below this point is from the Quake source code page (id) non of this i writen by me

 This is the complete source code for winquake, glquake, quakeworld, and glquakeworld.